p10tyr/onvif-server/README.md

 # Virtual Onvif Proxy
-This is a continuation from the simple virtual ONVIF proxy that was originally developed by Daniela Hase.
+This is a continuation from the simple virtual ONVIF proxy that was originally released by Daniela Hase.

-It takes an existing RTSP streams and builds a virtual ONVIF Proxy devices as a work around limitations for Unifi Protect
+It takes existing RTSP streams and builds virtual ONVIF proxies that work with Unifi Protect

-This repository has added features and enchanched the original code by ...
+This repository has added features such as ...
-- making it a pure docker appliance (docker-compose)
+- Making it a pure docker appliance.
+Pull-And-Run™
-- only deals with RSTP to ONVIF proxying
+- Only deals with RSTP to ONVIF proxyies
-- auto registers multiple virtual addresses from inside docker
+- Auto creates MAC addresses and registers IP's with DHCP
 - more to come...

 What can you adopt?